ravipatako/portfolio/README.md

 # Portfolio

-Hello, here is the work done behind my portfolio website.
-Be sure to connect with me on LinkedIn
+This is code behind the portfolio website, it was created from a template.
+I have yet to continue on the site but I try to update it regulary.